3 BEST Tsukiji Market Tours in Tokyo

 If you want to see firsthand why Tokyo’s fish markets are famed around the world, there is no better tour than this.
 We loved this Tsukiji Fish Market tour because it gets you into the action with a guide who can explain everything that’s happening in real-time while you watch the city’s best chefs pick out fresh ingredients.

 As one of Japan’s largest fish markets, Tsukiji is easily our favorite because of how chaotic it is.
 We recommend taking the 8:30 am option of this tour because it will have you there when things are in full swing.
-One of the highlights was watching a vendor fileting a massive tuna right in front of us!
+One of the highlights was watching a vendor filleting a massive tuna right in front of us!
 If you enjoy authentic demos, this tour is full of them and the best way to see it from a local perspective.

-A majority of our time was spent in the lively Jogai (outer) and old part of the market.
+A majority of our time was spent in the lively Jogai (outer) and the old part of the market.
 We learned about the history of fish markets in Japan, watched people buy ingredients like octopus tentacles, and tried some snacks.
 Don’t worry, you won’t eat octopus tentacles!
-Depending on the season you’ll eat a Japanese omelette made of fresh ingredients instead.
+Depending on the season, you’ll eat a Japanese omelette made of fresh ingredients instead.

-Tsukiji Uogashi and the Tsukiji Fish Market are pretty much one and the same and will be where you try some more delicious food like sushi or a fish bowl.
+Tsukiji Uogashi and the Tsukiji Fish Market are pretty much one and the same, and will be where you try some more delicious food like sushi or a fish bowl.
 There is nothing better than fresh sushi, especially when the ingredients were caught that morning!
-If you’re a foodie you’ll be in heaven – there’s a reason this tour also tops our list of the best food tours in Tokyo.
+If you’re a foodie, you’ll be in heaven – there’s a reason this tour also tops our list of the best food tours in Tokyo.

 If you enjoy designing your own experience rather than just being taken from spot to spot, I suggest this private tour.
-You’re in control of the day and there are so many different ways you can customize stops on this tour, but I highly suggest including both Tsukiji and Toyosu Markets.
+You’re in control of the day, and there are so many different ways you can customize stops on this tour, but I highly suggest including both Tsukiji and Toyosu Markets.

 We started our day by meeting our guide, Katsu, at our hotel and taking the train to the Tsukiji Fish Market.
 Having never been to a fish market in Japan, we found this tour the perfect way to experience one for the first time.

-If you want to be there to see fresh fish being brought in, prepared, and sold get there at 8 am when the market opens, it’s a wild experience!
+If you want to be there to see fresh fish being brought in, prepared, and sold, get there at 8 am when the market opens; it’s a wild experience!
 We spent a good hour and a half exploring with Katsu and learning all about the inner workings of these legendary markets.

 But as foodies, we were ready for a local recommendation, so we were brought to another part of the Tsukiji Fish Market.
 We loved that Katsu asked what we liked and then could take us somewhere specific to try something delicious.
-In this case, it was sushi made with grilled eel and it was to die for.
+In this case, it was sushi made with grilled eel, and it was to die for.

 We chose to make the last stop of our day at Senso-Ji Buddhist Temple.
 Over 1,300 years old, this is Tokyo’s oldest temple and an absolute marvel to see in person.